Key Takeaways

 The amount that should be “set back” depends on several variables, including outside temperature, occupancy levels during normal operating hours, and any special conditions, such as humidity requirements in certain rooms.

-The Department of Energy estimates that you will save 1% on your bills for every degree you set back your thermostat for a period of 8 hours or more every day.
+The Department of Energy estimates that you will save 1% on your bills for every degree you set your thermostat back for 8 hours or more each day.
 Meaning you can save up to 10% on your yearly heating/cooling costs.

-The amount of money saved from implementing an energy-saving strategy like this can vary widely depending on the size of your home, weather conditions, usage patterns, etc but it can range from 10%-20% off total utility bills, which makes it an attractive option.
+The amount of money saved by implementing this energy-saving strategy can vary widely depending on the size of your home, weather conditions, and usage patterns.

 The Best Thermostat Setback Approach